Other scenarios

 AI website builders

-The minimalism of Vovk.ts allows to easily create complex back-end logic using AI generators, involving minimal input context and making AI agents think less, minimizing hallucinations and improving reliability of the generated RESTful APIs.
+The minimalistic design of Vovk.ts allows to easily create complex back-end logic using AI generators, involving minimal input context and making AI agents think less, minimizing hallucinations and improving reliability of the generated RESTful APIs.

 Comparing to Vovk.ts with NestJS, the first one requires to use less imports, less decorators, doesn’t require to connect controller and service into a “module”, doesn’t use dependency injection (services are just namespaced functions with no decorators), supports in-line input/output models (so AI doesn’t need to create a “dto” classes in a separate file), supporting basically any modern validation library, etc.

-With modern tooling such as Prisma ORM , even smaller models would be capable to understand the task and generate working and complex code.
+With modern tooling such as Prisma ORM , even small LLM models would be capable to understand the task and generate working and complex code.

 Here are the features of Vovk.ts that make it suitable for AI-generated backends:

-• Clear syntax for RPC modules that can be used on front-end.
+- Clear syntax for RPC modules that can be used on the front-end side.

 Bonus points available out of the box:

-• OpenAPI mixins that allow to integrate third-party APIs into your project and even use them in the AI agents.
+- OpenAPI mixins that allow to integrate third-party APIs into the AI-generated project.

 Using Next.js + Vovk.ts as a standalone RESTful API server